 A warm, inviting central fireplace is a Smallworks Signature feature.
 For centuries the hearth has been the centre of the home and warming your hands at this modern version of “the grounding hearth” pays homage to that tradition, recognizing the hearth’s potential for strengthening family bonds while proudly displaying the benefits of a modern architectural style and energy efficiency.

 Our incredibly diverse demographic requires flexible, adaptable plans designed to meet the needs of a variety of unique individuals.
 Our plans allow you to encapsulate in your lane home what is most important to you.
 Your home becomes an opportunity for expression, meeting your current living needs while keeping in mind that those needs may change over time.

 Creating pride in homeownership and in our community is important to us.
 We believe in shining a “spotlight” on the artisans and crafts people who help create our homes.
 Each unique lane home is a showcase for those artisans, as well as an authentic expression of the owner.

 And remind us, every day, why we do what we do.

 We have a strong desire to make a difference with people as individuals but also communities as a whole.
-These homes can also help a community continue to provide more living space where there is a demand without compromising the neighbourhood itself.
+Our lane homes can also help a community continue to provide more living space where there is a demand without compromising the neighbourhood itself.